1814 visit by coalition sovereigns to England: Events

-Boarding the Duke of Clarence's flagship the Impregnable in Boulogne on 6 June 1814, they crossed to Dover, where they were officially welcomed, with a guard of honour provided by the soldiers of the famous Light Division - the 43rd, 52nd and 95th Regiments.
-They arrived in London on the afternoon of 7 June.
+The King of Prussia and the Emperor of Russia boarded the Duke of Clarence's flagship the Impregnable in Boulogne on 6 June 1814 and crossed to Dover, where they were officially welcomed, with a guard of honour provided by the soldiers of the famous Light Division - the 43rd, 52nd and 95th Regiments.
+Prince Metternich and others of the party had arrived previously.
+They arrived in London on the afternoon of 7 June, travelling privately to avoid a public spectacle.
+Alexander lodged at the Pulteney Hotel in Piccadilly, Frederick William at Clarence House and von Blücher at Carlton House.

 Various entertainments, parades and ceremonies were undertaken, including Tsar Alexander's levee on 8 June, at the house of the Duke of Cumberland, followed by the Queen's court at the palace in the evening.
 On 9 June, court was held at Carlton House, followed by a ceremony where the Emperor of Russia, the Earl of Liverpool, and Viscount Castlereagh were admitted as Knights of the Order of the Garter.

 The 10 June saw the monarchs attend the races at Ascot.
-Over the course of the next few days, they visited Oxford – where Tsar Alexander, King Frederick William and Marshal Blucher received honorary degrees – Woolwich Royal Arsenal, and a City of London banquet at the Guildhall on 18 June.
+On 12 June, the monarchs went on the River Thames in a grand procession of boats to the Royal Arsenal at Woolwich, where a demonstration of artillery included the firimg of Congreve rockets.
+On 14 June, they visited Oxford, where Tsar Alexander, King Frederick William and Marshal Blücher received honorary degrees A City of London banquet was held at the Guildhall on 18 June.
 One event alone cost £25,000.

+On 20 June, The London Victory Parade of 1814 (a British victory parade), took place at Hyde Park in London.
+Over 15,000 troops attended the parade, most of them British.
+Other groups in attendance included Cossacks and other small continental contingents.

-On 22 June they attended a naval review at Portsmouth with the Prince Regent before embarking for the Continent.
+On 22 June they left London to attend a naval review at Portsmouth with the Prince Regent.
+The party then stayed at Arundel Castle, and visited the Royal Pavilion at Brighton before travelling on to Dover where they embarked for the Continent.